jdieramon/jdieramon.github.io/pages/events.md

 <br>

 ### Coming Events
-International Conference on Legume Genetics and Genomics.
+* International Conference on Legume Genetics and Genomics.
 May 13-17, 2019.
 Dijon, France.
+* Lecturer on '[Introduction to R for Data Science](https://jdieramon.github.io/CursoAnalisisDatos/)'.
+University of Cordoba.
+June 17-27, 2019.

 <br>

 ### 2019
 * APR
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journal Agronomy.
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journals
+  * International Journal of Molecular Sciences
+  * Agronomy

 * MAR
 Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the **Open Access** journal Molecules.